CodeDance: A Dynamic Tool-integrated MLLM for Executable Visual Reasoning: Experiments

 \subsection{Ablation Studies}

-\textbf{Validation of the $R_{\text{BAT}}$ reward design.} We compare three reward designs for guiding tool usage (Table~\ref{tab:ablation_reward}): (i) GRPO-reward (\emph{Outcome-level reward}) focuses only on final-answer correctness.
+\textbf{Validation of reward design.} We compare three reward designs for guiding tool usage (Table~\ref{tab:ablation_reward}): (i) GRPO-reward (\emph{Outcome-level reward}) focuses only on final-answer correctness.
 While it shortens interaction turns, it discourages tool usage and underperforms on complex tasks. (ii) \emph{DeepEyes reward} grants positive signals for every successful tool execution upon accurate answer.
 Although this encourages exploration, it also leads to tool overuse on trivial problems, increasing turns without consistent accuracy gains.
 A qualitative example is provided in Appendix \Cref{fig:reward_hacking}. (iii) \emph{Our reward $R_{\text{\rname}}$} for adaptive tool-call balances the two extremes by penalizing redundant calls and rewarding selective, high-impact interactions.
-As shown in Table~\ref{tab:ablation_reward}, outcome-level GRPO under-utilizes tools, and the \textit{DeepEyes reward} inflates turns without reliable accuracy improvement.
-In contrast, $R_{\text{\rname}}$ achieves the best overall accuracy while avoiding unnecessary tool use, consistently surpassing both baselines.
+As Table~\ref{tab:ablation_reward}, outcome-level GRPO under-utilizes tools, and the \textit{DeepEyes reward} inflates turns without reliable accuracy improvement.
+Furthermore, removing the turn-level reward severely degrades the execution success rate.
+Overall, the full $R_{\text{\rname}}$ achieves the best overall accuracy while avoiding unnecessary tool use, consistently surpassing both baselines.